colcon/colcon-mixin-repository/README.md

 How to fetch the information
 ----------------------------

+### Prerequisite: get the mixin extension
+First make sure you have installed the `python3-colcon-mixin` apt package, or the `colcon-mixin` pip package.

+### Register the hosted repository

-To register this repository with `colcon` (using the identifier "default") invoke the following command:
+To register this repository with `colcon` (using the identifier "default"), invoke the following command:

 ```